Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 ## Attachments

-In 1.20.1, KubeJS added the ability to add block entity attachments to its basic blocks, KubeJS TFC adds an attachemnt that can be used in scripts
+In 1.20.1, KubeJS added the ability to add block entity attachments to its basic blocks, KubeJS TFC adds an attachment that can be used in scripts

 - [Inventory](#inventory)